MalikAbdulSalam/AI_Automation/README.md

 ## 🎯 Conclusion

 AI Automation is not just a technology — it is the future of how industries will operate.
 Learning AI automation opens doors to careers in AI engineering, robotics, data science, and industrial AI systems.

+## 🎯 Send E-mail to list of excel file
+Email is writtent in text file and mail list is in excel file of your local Computer